Itinerary

 Do I need walking boots?

 Yes we highly recommend wearing walking boots rather than trainers, as they provide more grip and help to prevent any sprains/injuries.
 This is a safety concern so please take this seriously.
-If you are used to walking in trail shoes or similar that can be fine unless there is snow on the ground in early season - then we insist you wear boots.
+If you are used to hiking in trail shoes or similar that is usually fine, unless there is snow on the ground in early season - then it is essential that you wear boots.

 Is there free parking?